nguyenpham00/Vscode-java-wiki/JDK-Requirements.md

 - the `JDK_HOME` environment variable
 - the `JAVA_HOME` environment variable
 - on the current system path

+Note: The path should end at the parent folder that contains the bin folder.
+Example Path: Use /usr/lib/jvm/java-1.8.0 if bin exists at /usr/lib/jvm/java-1.8.0/bin.

 This JDK will be used to launch the Java Language Server.
 And by default, will be used to compile your projects.